allisonorourke-ufGfGy/MechaCar_Statistical_Analysis-/README.md

 * Null hypothesis: There is no different between the MechaCar company's vehicale and other manufactures vehicles.
 * Alternative hypothesis: The safey rating of  MechaCar company's vehicale is higher compared to other manufactures vehicles.

 The statistical test that we would use is the t-test.
+This would show if there is a statistical differenc ebetween the saftey rating between the two companies.

+The data set would need to have the saftey rating broken down by company and then by car.